drchapman-17/ANAORhythm/README.md

 # ANaoRhythm
 **Nao Planning Challange - 2021**

-This Progect focuses on planning a Dance Coreography given time and move constraints.<br>
+This Progect focuses on planning a Dance Coreography given constraints on the total time of the coreography and also on mandatory moves that need to be executed.<br>
 I tried implementing a Search Algorithm subsampling an infinite tree of Feasible Solutions while also trying to optimize the number of Beat matching moves (moves that start on the first beat of a 4/4 bar).

 **Group Members:**